Necrid

-According to the game's back-story, Necrid was once a human warrior.
-He sought and found the cursed sword Soul Edge, only to be pulled into the dimension that the sword's spirit inhabits.
-Escaping the dimension with his body drastically mutated, his memories and sanity initially lost, he now wields various forms of energy as weapons, while searching for fragments of the shattered Soul Edge that soothe the pain caused by his separation from the dimension's energies.
+Once a human warrior who sought the cursed sword Soul Edge, he was instead pulled into the dimension that the sword's spirit inhabits.
+Though he escaped, his mind and body were drastically mutated, and he lost his memories and sanity.
+He now wields various forms of energy as weapons while searching for fragments of the shattered Soul Edge to ease his pain.
+Necrid's spoken lines in the game are unintelligible, and no voice actor has been credited.

 The character has received a divisive response.
 While some sources criticized the character's design for clashing with the game's aesthetic, some others praised the visual appeal of the character when in motion.
-Some have called Necrid one of the best characters introduced to the series; others deem him one of the worst.
+Some have called Necrid one of the best characters introduced to the series, while others considered him one of the worst.
+McFarlane's involvement with the character's creation was also a particular point of criticism, with some feeling it had fallen short of its potential.
+Necrid has also been the subject of scholarly study, which examined the nature of monstrous designs in video gaming and how players react to such.

-Conception and creation
+Conception and development

 Series producer Hiroaki Yotoriyama learned that comics creator Todd McFarlane was a fan of the Soulcalibur series and that McFarlane had praised their characters' designs.
 Text in each version of the game's box art also drew attention to Necrid.
 In 2003, McFarlane was interested in creating a new video game based on the Spawn comic book franchise; his search for a developer resulted in a deal with Soulcalibur publisher Namco.
 When the topic of toys arose in discussions, McFarlane and Namco reached an agreement to release a line of action figures based on Soulcalibur II characters.
 Afterward, Namco proposed that their company design a new character for video game console ports of the game, an idea that McFarlane accepted because he considered it an opportunity to create a toy based on Necrid's finished design.

 Necrid's design targeted North American audiences, specifically fans of American comic books.
 Although McFarlane received most of the credit for the character, Necrid was the result of a collaboration; Namco outlined the then-unnamed character's traits, such as his in-game role and physical build, and McFarlane's company completed the design.
 As a result, both companies hold a partial copyright for Necrid, with Namco's rights to the character as a derivative work of McFarlane's illustrations.